-PLEASE NOTE: To be considered, you need to turn in this form and a copy of all the music to the Music Office at least two weeks prior to performance, but please keep in mind that the two weeks may not be enough to find someone who has time to learn your pieces, especially near the end of the semester.
-If the proposed program is too large and/or difficult to be prepared on time by the available personnel, your request may still be rejected, with an indication of how much time is needed.
+too large and/or difficult to be prepared on time by the available personnel, your request may still be rejected, with an indication of how much time is needed.
 An answer will be posted outside Rm.
 119 within 3-4 days.
 If your request is accepted, you will be assigned a pianist and a meeting time to start working.
 If the performance is off campus, you must be prepared to provide transportation for your pianist.

 Signature of student Date

-Signature of teacher
+Signature of teacher Date

-USE ONLY
+OFFICE U USE ONLY

 Received on by ·

-You will meet with on at in Rm
+You will meet with onatin Rm

-We cannot provide a pianist for this prescheduled for or l nance is
+We cannot provide a pianist for this pro- rescheduled for or lat • •

 Signature of Piano Coordinator Date

 Signature of Assigned Pianist Date